 The Company has received significant funding from government organizations.
 There is no assurance the Company will continue to apply for and/or be awarded government funding in the future.
 If the Company is unable to obtain additional government funding, it will have to either obtain funds through raising additional capital or arrangements with strategic partners or others, if available, that may require the Company to relinquish material rights to certain technologies or potential markets.
-There is no acceptable terms, if at all.
+There is no certainty that financing will be available in amounts the Company requires to pursue the planned activities or on acceptable terms, if at all.

-Unexpected events may materially harm Sona's ability to align incurred expenses with recognized revenues
+Unexpected events may materially harm Sona's ability to align incurred expenses with recognized revenues.
 Sona incurs operating expenses based upon anticipated revenue trends.
 Since a high percentage of these expenses may be relatively fixed, a delay in recognizing revenues from transactions related to these expenses (such a delay may be due to the factors described elsewhere in this risk factor section or it may be due to other factors) could cause significant variations in operating results from quarter to quarter, and such a delay could materially reduce operating income.
 If these expenses are not subsequently matched by revenues, Sona's business, financial condition, or results of operations could be materially and adversely affected.